All Episodes

 You can affect evil, mean people's behavior by showing them you have no intent to harm them.

-It never it it you're just making yourself out to be a sap, a 100% sucker.
+You're just making yourself out to be a sap, a 100% sucker.

-You're being looked at and laughed at behind your back, and you don't even know it.
+You're being looked at and laughed at behind your back and you don't even know it.

 Yeah, there are occasions where you can treat people nicely and they'll treat you nice back, but we're talking about civilized people.